Borrower defense claims: Updates to the ongoing lawsuit

 Relief comes years after the original lawsuit was filed against the Trump administration

-The Sweet v.
-Cardona case (formerly Sweet v.
+The now Sweet v.
+McMahon case (formerly Sweet v.
+Cardona and Sweet v.
 DeVos) was filed in June 2019.
-The plaintiffs claimed that the Department of Education had ignored their borrower defense applications.
-After filing, borrowers asked the court to turn the case into a class action lawsuit to not only represent themselves but also all other borrowers in the same situation.
+The plaintiffs claimed the Department of Education had ignored their borrower defense applications.
+Borrowers then asked the court to turn the case into a class action lawsuit to represent themselves and all other borrowers in the same situation.

 The motion included nearly 900 affidavits from students, which detailed the damages they’ve suffered thanks to the department’s lack of action.
 Ninety-six percent of the borrowers said they were worse off than before finishing school.